 UNDERSTANDING THE MOON

-- First quarter to full moon: This is the most fertile period.
-The success rate of seed germination increases a few days before a full moon.
+First Quarter to Full Moon (waxing gibbous) – FERTILE: The success rate of seed germination increases a few days before a full moon.
 This phase is most suited to fruiting annuals where we value or eat the fruit or seed bearing part of the plant.

-- Full moon to last quarter: A semi barren period.
-As the moon wanes, it is beneficial to those plants who rely on strong root systems, things that grow underground or plants that are decorative or fruiting perennials.
+Full Moon to Last Quarter (waning gibbous) – SEMI FERTILE: As the moon wanes, it is beneficial to those plants who rely on strong root systems, things that grow underground or plants that are decorative or fruiting perennials.

 UNDERSTANDING CLIMATE ZONES AND MICROCLIMATES

-Climate zones are the general weather conditions averaged over a series of years usually found in a particular place composing of temperature, air pressure, humidity, rainfall, sunshine, cloud and wind throughout the year.
+Climate zones are the general weather conditions averaged over a series of years usually found in a particular place.
+These include the average temperature, air pressure, humidity, rainfall, sunshine, cloud and wind directions throughout the year.

 A microclimate is a smaller area within a climate zone that has its own unique climate.
 This can be caused by the slope or aspect of an area, living near water, living in a heavy urban area, climate change or the use of a greenhouse.
 If you are growing in an uncommon climate, use a combination of the monthly given climate zones to suit your planting needs.